Our Apples

 • Appearance: Large, broad, and unmistakably oblate with more flattened than round appearance with smooth green skin that ripens to yellow.
 On the sun-exposed side it glows with an orange-red blush, making it look as though it’s been painted for an autumn still life.

-• Flavor: Starts off sweet with a tart snap when young, then mellows with age.
+• Flavour: Starts off sweet with a tart snap when young, then mellows with age.
 By November, the sharpness fades to reveal the apple’s signature flavor: a deep, nutty richness rare in the apple world.

 • Texture: Coarse-grained, somewhat dry, and reminiscent of a russet.
 When it’s fresh it is quite crisp and juicy!